 STEP 1: Complete the Graduate PLUS Loan Credit Check/Request a Direct PLUS Loan.
 Continuing students must complete this for the new aid year, regardless of whether or not they have an unexpired credit check on file from the previous year.

 1a: Log in to studentloans.gov.
-Click on the "Apply for a PLUS Loan" link on the navigation bar on the left side of the page.
-This option should also display in the center of the page.
+Click on the "Apply for a PLUS Loan" link.

 1b: On the next page, select the type of Direct PLUS Loan Request you would like to complete.
 Teachers College students should only complete the PLUS Request for Graduate/Professional Studies.
 Do not select the Parent Borrowers option.

-1c: A four-step application should display on your screen.
-Select 2016-2017 as your award year, authorize the school to use your Direct PLUS Loan to pay for educational charges, and then select Teachers College as your school.
+1c: Select 2016-2017 as your award year, authorize the school to use your Direct PLUS Loan to pay for educational charges, and then select Teachers College as your school.
 It is imperative that you choose Teachers College and not Columbia University in the City of New York.

 Indicate the exact amount you wish to borrow for the year, keeping in mind that it will be disbursed in halves (half in the Fall, half in the Spring).
 You may also choose to borrow the maximum amount by clicking the button next to the statement, “I want to borrow the maximum Direct PLUS Loan amount for which I am eligible, as determined by the school.”